boldbi/bold-bi-docs/docs/cloud-bi/site-administration/dashboard-settings/auto-save-filter.md

 ---
 layout: post
-title: Save the filters  – Cloud BI | Bold BI Documentation
+title: Auto-Saving Filters in Dashboard – Cloud BI | Bold BI Docs
-description: This section explains how to save the filters applied to the dashboard automatically in the Bold BI.
+description: Learn how to enable/disable auto-saving the filters applied at runtime in a dashboard in Bold BI Cloud.
 platform: bold-bi
 documentation: ug
 ---